chef/monitoring-integration-automate/prometheus/Prometheus-server-installation-and-configuration-setup.md

 * After the running service is validated, press Ctrl+C to stop it.

-* Enter the following command to open the systemd configuration file in Vim.
+* Enter the following command to open the systemd configuration file in vi.
 This file is used to start Prometheus.

-sudo vim /etc/systemd/system/prometheus.service
+sudo vi /etc/systemd/system/prometheus.service

 Insert the following lines into the file.